 If you are one of the millions of people who suffer from dry eye, you know that this disorder can affect both your feeling of well-being and your ability to function in the world.
 What You Must Know About Dry Eye tells you how to relieve this common condition while improving and safeguarding your vision.

 "In What You Must Know About Dry Eye, optometrist Jeffrey Anshel presents the reasons tears may falter—illness, computers and hormones are all possible culprits—before proving ways to combat this problem, including medical treatments, dietary changes and supplementation."—ENERGY TIMES Magazine

 Jeffrey R. Anshel, OD, received his bachelor of science degree in visual science and his doctorate of optometry from the Illinois College of Optometry.
 After his service in the US Navy, Dr. Anshel went into private practice, offering his patients nutrition and alternative therapies as part of their vision care.
-He lectures internationally and has written six books on eye care, including Smart Medicine for Your Eyes and What You Must Know About Age-Related Macular Degeneration.
-Dr. Anshel currently lives in Encinitas, California.
+Dr. Anshel is the creator of the "20-20-20" rule for computer display users.
+He lectures internationally and has written eight books on eye care, including Smart Medicine for Your Eyes and What You Must Know About Age-related Macular Degeneration.
+Dr. Anshel currently resides in Kauai, Hawaii.